Cactusolo/CactusOasis/content/publication/mavrodiev2018moving/index.md

 +++
-title = "Moving from modern toward post-modern science: comment on “An integrated assessment of the vascular plants of the Americas”" date = 2018-01-01T00:00:00 draft = false
+title = "Phytotaxa: Moving from modern toward post-modern science: comment on “An integrated assessment of the vascular plants of the Americas”" date = 2018-01-01T00:00:00 draft = false